quii/learn-go-with-tests/maps.md

 Your test should now fail with a *clear error message*

-`dict_test.go:12: got  want this is just a test given, test`
+`dict_test.go:12: got '' want 'this is just a test' given, 'test'`.

 ## Write enough code to make it pass